NHL on TNT: National contract (2021–present)

 For the 2021–22 season, TNT aired 50 games, primarily on Wednesday nights (with 15 doubleheaders), as well as seven weeks of Sunday afternoon games in March and April 2022, and all three outdoor games (the Winter Classic, Stadium Series, and Heritage Classic).
 TNT's first broadcasts were a preseason doubleheader on September 30, 2021, between the Boston Bruins and Philadelphia Flyers, and the Vegas Golden Knights and Los Angeles Kings.
 TNT then aired its first regular season games on October 13, 2021, with a doubleheader between the New York Rangers and Washington Capitals, and the Chicago Blackhawks and Colorado Avalanche.

-Due to conflicts with TNT's first two NHL doubleheaders, AEW: Dynamite was pre-empted to Saturday on the weeks of October 13 and 20.
+Due to conflicts with TNT's first two NHL doubleheaders, AEW Dynamite was pre-empted to Saturday on the weeks of October 13 and 20.
 From October 27 through December 15, 2021, TNT aired only a single, 10 p.m.
 ET game with Dynamite as a lead-in (which concurrently began broadcasting live on both TNT's East and West feeds).
-TNT then began airing doubleheaders on January 5, 2022, when Dynamite moved to TBS.
+Dynamite then moved to TBS on January 5, 2022, allowing TNT to air regular Wednesday doubleheaders.

 In the 2022–23 season, TNT announced a 62-game regular season schedule, normally airing on Wednesdays throughout the regular season and four Sundays during March and April.
-In addition to gaining exclusive rights to the 2023 Stanley Cup Finals and the 2023 NHL Winter Classic, TNT will gain the rights to the annual Thanksgiving Showdown on Friday, November 25, featuring a doubleheader between the Pittsburgh Penguins and the Philadelphia Flyers, and the St. Louis Blues at the Tampa Bay Lightning.
-With the NBA opting not to play games on Election Day, TNT decided to schedule a rare Tuesday night doubleheader on November 8, with the Edmonton Oilers at the Tampa Bay Lightning, followed by the Nashville Predators at the Seattle Kraken.
+In addition to gaining exclusive rights to the 2023 Stanley Cup Final and the 2023 NHL Winter Classic, TNT will gain the rights to the annual Thanksgiving Showdown on Friday, November 25, featuring a doubleheader between the Pittsburgh Penguins and the Philadelphia Flyers, and the St. Louis Blues at the Tampa Bay Lightning.
+With the NBA opting not to play games on Election Day, TNT decided to schedule a rare Tuesday night doubleheader on November 8, with the Edmonton Oilers at Tampa Bay Lightning, followed by the Nashville Predators at Seattle Kraken.
 Like their playoff coverage in 2022, TNT brought in regional announcers for select games.
 Those include former Kings (current at the time) and NBC play-by-play man Alex Faust and Lightning play-by-play man Dave Randorf, previously of TSN and Sportsnet.
 Unlike the previous season, select TNT broadcasts would air on a non-exclusive basis, and are blacked out in the local markets of the participating teams in favor of local broadcasters.
-On January 23, Tocchet left TNT to be the new head coach of the Vancouver Canucks, replacing recently-fired Bruce Boudreau.
+On January 23, Tocchet left TNT to be the new head coach of the Vancouver Canucks, replacing the recently fired Bruce Boudreau.
 He subsequently returned to TNT as a guest studio analyst after the Canucks missed the playoffs.
 On May 11, 2023, Jones was named the President of Hockey Operations for the Philadelphia Flyers after the 2023 Stanley Cup playoffs concludes.